danjrwalsh/danjrwalsh/README.md

 - I’m a technical lead at [GLS Canada](https://gls-canada.com), the Canadian division of [GLS](https://gls-group.com/GROUP)

-- I have 6+ years of professional software engineering experience in the enterprise sector but have been developing software in some capacity since the age of 11
+- I have 6+ years of professional software development experience in the enterprise sector but have been developing software in some capacity since the age of 11

 - I'm the founder of and currently building [Onsane](https://onsane.com)